If you’re looking for the best face oil for gua sha, look no further!

 Instead, opt for light oils like jojoba or sunflower oil.
 If you have dry skin, on the other hand, you may benefit from using a richer oil like grapeseed oil or avocado oil.

-Ultimately, the best facial oil for gua sha is one that suits your particular skin type.
+Ultimately, the best oil for gua sha is one that suits your particular skin type.
 You may also have specific skin concerns like acne, dark circles, uneven skin tone, or dark spots from the sun.

 Perhaps you have delicate skin, so be sure to do your research and choose the best option that will give you the best results.